Campaign of the Month: October 2017

 Pick Your Battles

 The nature of the system, and the game as a whole, is to de-emphasize direct combat.
 That said, times are going to come up where it becomes a very real option.
-When it does learn from the mistakes of many players before you: pick your battles.
+When it does, learn from the mistakes of many players before you: pick your battles.
 It’s really quite simple here, like, Art of War stuff.
 Attacking when your enemy is strong and you are weak will lead to defeat.
 Attacking where they are strong will lead to defeat.
 If you are forced to resort to combat to resolve something, do everything in your power to ensure it is on your terms, because you can be sure that the other guy is probably doing the same thing.
-Weapons, allies, Story Points, and Hunger are all valuable resources you should be trying to employ, rather than have used against you.
+Weapons, allies, ghouls, XP, and more are all valuable resources you should be trying to employ, rather than have used against you.

-As a whole PCs that have been physically defeated in this game usually had such happen because they took avoidable fights on bad terms.
+As a whole, PCs that have been physically defeated in this game usually had such happen because they took avoidable fights on bad terms.
 In contrast, PCs that have had successful combats have tended to do so when they did everything in their power to set the stage in their favor.
 Sometimes they also got lucky, but often that luck was also a byproduct of advanced plans, those little things they set in motion that gave them the edge against a given threat.
 While no plan may survive first contact with your enemy, a failure to plan is a plan to fail.
 Try to avoid being maneuvered into positions where you are the one playing defense, pinned down by something, and forced to fight on someone else’s terms.
 Plan ahead.
 Think ahead.

 Well, I do Declare